 You must use Network Providers or get Prior Approval to get care outside of the Network if appropriate services are not available in Network.
-In Vermont, you must use BCBSVT Network Providers.
-It includes a wide array of Primary Care Providers (PCP), Specialists and Facilities in Vermont and in bordering communities in other states.
+In Vermont, you must use Blue Cross Network Providers.
+The Network includes a wide array of Primary Care Providers (PCP), Specialists and Facilities in Vermont and in bordering communities in other states.
 Outside of Vermont, you will use the BlueCard Network (PPO/EPO), which includes Providers that contract with other Blue Cross and/or Blue Shield Plans.

-If you want a list of BCBSVT's Network Providers or want information about one, please visit www.bcbsvt.com/find-a-doctor to use the Find-a-Doctor tool.
+If you want a list of Blue Cross's Network Providers or information about a Provider, please visit www.bluecrossvt.org/find-doctor to use the Find-a-Doctor tool.
 Use the Network drop-down menu and select BCBSVT Network Providers to find a list of Providers.

-If you live or travel outside of the BCBSVT Provider Network area please visit:
+If you live or travel outside of the Blue Cross Provider Network area please visit: